Adelaide Paediatric Dentistry provides care in all aspects of paediatric dentistry.

 Nitrous sedation is not suitable for all children especially those with severe anxiety or low level of co-operation as well as children that require extensive dental treatment.
 Even nasal congestion or illness in children will make the Nitrous sedation less likely to be effective.
 If your child is ill at the time of the procedure it is advised you contact the practice and inform them of the situation and decision will be made if it is best to reschedule.

 Nitrous sedation is very safe.
 It is non-addictive, mild, easily administered and quickly eliminated from the body.
 Your child remains fully conscious and keeps natural reflexes when breathing nitrous oxide/oxygen throughout the treatment.

 How your child will feel during and after treatment.

-Your child will be given a choice of flavours to be placed inside the nose mask at the beginning of treatment and showed how it will placed on their nose.
+Your child will be given a choice of flavours of the nose mask at the beginning of treatment and showed how it will be placed on their nose.
 Treatment will then start off with nitrous sedation and the dentist will tell your child a story.
 This story will continue during the treatment.
-During the treatment your child will experience a sense of relaxation.
+During the treatment, your child will experience a sense of relaxation.
 Your child will have mild tingling sensations in their toes and fingers, these sensations are normal.

-Towards the end of treatment the dentist will reduce the nitrous levels until your child is breathing oxygen only.
-At the completion of treatment the dentist will monitor your child until he/she is happy to remove the nose mask where your child is breathing oxygen only.
-Given the level of relaxation your child experiences during treatment is not uncommon for your child to be a little sleepy following treatment.
+Towards the end of treatment, the dentist will reduce the nitrous levels until your child is breathing oxygen only.
+At the completion of treatment, the dentist will monitor your child until he/she is happy to remove the nose mask where your child is breathing oxygen only.
+Given the level of relaxation, your child experiences during treatment it is not uncommon for your child to be a little sleepy following treatment.